eXascaleInfolab/Overlapping-NMI/README.md

 - Ids can't contain `:` symbol, because it is used to specify the membership share in the CNL format, which is not supported by onmi.
 The id part starting from the `:` symbol is omitted (trimmed).

 # Related Projects
-- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI (unlike the `onmi`).
+- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is (unlike `onmi`) compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clusterings.
 - [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.
 - [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
 Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).